-Larraín also said that in the southern country the exchange of crypto actives has been increasing, an activity that at present is not subject to the regulation of any kind.
+Larraín also said that in the southern country the exchange of crypto actives has been increasing, an activity that at present is not subject to regulation of any kind.

-To this end, from Hacienda, Larraín has warned the public about the risk involved in this type of transactions: "A regulation to these platforms would mitigate some of these risks, such as money laundering and terrorist financing, and increase legal certainty with that they operate.
+To this end, from Hacienda, Larraín has warned the public about the risk involved in this type of transaction: "A regulation to these platforms would mitigate some of these risks, such as money laundering and terrorist financing, and increase legal certainty with that they operate.
 We want to adequately protect the risks associated with this activity," he explained, adding:

 "Taking into account the different forms taken by the business models of these platforms and also the fact that different platforms can provide different services, the regulation will apply requirements proportionally, regulating according to the type of service provided and the risks that this implies for the users and for the financial market".